rticommunity/kubernetes-examples/external_to_pod_lb_gw/README.md

-## Communicaitons Between External Applications And Pods Within a Kubernetes Cluster Using a Network Load-Balanced Gateway
+## Communications Between External Applications And Pods Within a Kubernetes Cluster Using a Network Load-Balanced Gateway

 ### Problem